ntk-nguyen/pystdf_lite/README.md

 # PySTDF Lite

 ## Description
-PySTDF Lite is a lite version of PySTDF by Casey Marshall, https://github.com/cmars/pystdf, where the main goal is to extract parametric and associated metadata into wide data frames.
+PySTDF Lite is a lite version of PySTDF developed by Casey Marshall, https://github.com/cmars/pystdf, where the main goal is to extract parametric and associated metadata into wide data frames.

 ## Output files